The Ann and Peter Law Scholarship for Cello

 This application has 2 separate steps.
 To be considered for this scholarship both steps should be completed by the application closing date.
 It is not mandatory to complete Step 2, and you will still be considered for the above scholarship if you miss the Step 2 earlier closing date.
 It is in your best inrterests to complete both applications if you can however, as it will enable you to be considered for a greater pool of possible funding.
 Please allow enough time to complete both forms.
 You only complete Step 2 once per year but you must complete Step 1 once for each scholarship you are applying for.

 Refer to the Open and Closing Dates section above for the application link.The link will only be visible during the application period.
 The application will require personal information, including course and year level, and some questions addressing the selection criteria listed above.
 You will be required to attach some documents, such as your CV and academic transcript.

 Step 2 Student Financial Assistance Application

-To assist with the assessment your application you are required to submit an online Student Financial Assistance Application by the application closing date.
+To assist with the assessment your application you are required to submit an online Student Financial Assistance Application by 11:59pm Sunday 10 March 2019.
 If you already have submitted a Student Financial Assistance Application in the last six months you do not need to apply again but you can update and re-submit your details before the closing date.